timetraveller-123/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, PharmHub will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.
 </div>

-### Viewing specific details of an order `[v1.2]`
-What it does: Displays a detailed version of an order to the right side of the screen when called for by command

-Command format: vieworder ORDER_NUMBER

-Parameters: ORDER_NUMBER - Numeric Characters only

-Example command: vieworder 505011

-Precise expected outputs when the command succeeds: Right screen shows the details of the order specified Result display will show “Order ORDER_NUMBER displayed”

-Precise expected output when the command fails:
-If order number does not exist, result display will show “No such order with order number ORDER_NUMBER” If order number is of invalid format, eg. contains non-numeric characters, result display will show “Invalid format”

-### Adding a new order : `addorder` `[v1.2]`

-Adds a new order of medication corresponding to a patient into the system.

-Format: `addorder INDEX o/ORDER_NUMBER m/MEDICINE_NAME`

-Parameters:
-* `INDEX` - index of patient who is ordering the medicine as shown in the patient list.
-* `ORDER_NUMBER` - the order number of this order specified by the invoice.
-* `MEDICINE_NAME` - the name of medicine being ordered.

-Precise expected outputs when the command succeeds:
-* The result display box shows “Order assigned to patient successfully.”
-* The info box will show the newly added order.

-Precise expected output when the command fails:
-* If invalid `INDEX`, result display will show “Invalid patient INDEX”
-* If invalid `ORDER_NUMBER`, result display will show “Invalid ORDER_NUMBER”
-* If empty `MEDICINE_NAME`, result display will show “MEDICINE_NAME cannot be empty”

-Examples:

-* `addorder 1 o/618457 m/panadol`
-* `addorder 3 o/438756 m/claritin`